 The DFM says on the drive to improve education in Scotland: “This government is putting more power and money into the hand of schools and teachers and it is crucial they understand what is working well to drive improvement and tackle the attainment gap.

-“Scottish National Standardised Assessments (SNSA) give teachers objective and comparable information that will assist teachers in identifying specific needs of our young people in fulfilling their potential.
+“Scottish National Standardised Assessments (SNSA) give teachers objective and comparable information that will assist teachers in identifying the specific needs of our young people in fulfilling their potential.
 We have already had very positive feedback from them, about the level of detail, telling them where pupils are succeeding or where they require further development.
 This data is clearly useful for schools and local authorities.

-“The Scottish Government will have access to national level data only, to help us identify trends, including strengths and weaknesses aspects of literacy and numeracy.
+“The Scottish Government will have access to national-level data only, to help us identify trends, including strengths and weaknesses aspects of literacy and numeracy.
 This will, in turn, inform national policy, and drive support and improvement priorities to enhance the education and life chances of our young people.”